bcbi/PreprocessMD.jl/README.md

 Biomedical data sets are messy!
 Biostatistical pipelines require many iterative stages of data manipulations.
-Following the definitions of Hu et al.[^cite], we consider **data preprocessing** to be project-level data manipulations, as opposed to the upstream **data cleaning** (e.g., error-corrections and standardizations) that is typically performed over an entire database, and the downstream **data preparing** (e.g., labelling and classification), which might vary across any number of analyses within a project.
+Following the definitions of Hu et al.[^cite], we consider *data preprocessing* to be project-level data manipulations, as opposed to the upstream *data cleaning* (e.g., error-corrections and standardizations) that is typically performed over an entire database, and the downstream *data preparing* (e.g., labelling and classification), which might vary across any number of analyses within a project.
 Are these categories exclusive?
 Let's just say we wouldn't use tree-based methods to separate them...

 [^cite]: Wu, Hulin, Jose Miguel Yamal, Ashraf Yaseen, and Vahed Maroufy, eds.
 Statistics and Machine Learning Methods for EHR Data: From Data Extraction to Data Analytics.
 CRC Press, 2020.

 ## Example Usage

+Currently, **PreprocessMD.jl** offers two functions, `pivot()` and `add_label_column()`, as we have not been able to find a robust API for both of these operations.
+The scope of this package is medical data preprocessing, and our intended use case is the OMOP Common Data Format.
+We will develop functions that are specific to biomedical research but general enough for widespread use.

 ```
 using CSV